Serge L'vovich Sobolev (1908–1989)

 the same topic.
 However, neither of the two had ever mentioned the episode

-in future.
+later.
 It becomes clear that the 1930s were the years of a temporary detachment

 between Sobolev and Kantorovich who cultivated a warm and cordial friendship